nnstreamer/nnstreamer/gst/nnstreamer/tensor_query/README.md

 ## Usage Example
 ### echo server
 As the simplest example, the server sends the data received from the client back to the client.
- * If you dodn't install nnstreamer, see [here](/Documentation/how-to-run-examples.md).
+ * If you didn't install nnstreamer, see [here](/Documentation/how-to-run-examples.md).
 #### server
 ```bash
 $ gst-launch-1.0 tensor_query_serversrc ! other/tensors,num_tensors=1,dimensions=3:300:300:1,types=uint8,framerate=30/1 ! tensor_query_serversink